merkdirwas1/Studienprojekt-TE-3/README.md

 ### How symmetrical are languages?
-The results of my calculation for the languages can be found in the table below.
-It also shows how large each language group is.
+The results of my calculations for the languages are shown in the table below.
+The table also shows the size of each language group.

 | **Name**   | **group size** | **strong ratio** | **weak ratio** |
 |------------|----------------|------------------|----------------|
 | english    |            719 |             4,57 |          14,15 |